avular-robotics/avular-gpio/README.md

 This provides a string with the X.Y.Z version format.

-#### 9. Interrupts
+### 9. Interrupts

 Aside from busy-polling, the library provides three additional ways of monitoring an input event:

-##### The wait_for_edge() function
+#### The wait_for_edge() function

-This function blocks the calling thread until the provided edge(s) is detected.
+This function blocks the calling thread until the specified edge is
+detected.
 The function can be called as follows:

 ```python
 GPIO.wait_for_edge(channel, GPIO.RISING)
 ```

-The second parameter specifies the edge to be detected and can be GPIO.RISING, GPIO.FALLING or GPIO.BOTH.
-If you only want to limit the wait to a specified amount of time, a timeout can be optionally set:
+The second parameter specifies the edge to detect and can be GPIO.RISING, GPIO.FALLING, or GPIO.BOTH.
+To limit the wait to a specified amount of time, optionally set a timeout:

 ```python
 # timeout is in seconds